 With the platform being accessible and free, Intel and Hawking envision that research and technology communities - such as those focused on sensing, text prediction, context awareness and user interface design - will build upon and bring new and improved solutions to market.

-In the video clip below, as his new Intel-created communication platform is unveiled, Stephen Hawking discusses his 20-year relationship with Intel and how technology helps him to communicate and live every day - How Intel keeps Stephen Hawking talking Video.
+YouTube Video Clip - As his new Intel-created communication platform is unveiled, Stephen Hawking discusses his 20-year relationship with Intel and how technology helps him to communicate and live every day - How Intel keeps Stephen Hawking talking Video.

 Loan Information for low income singles, families, seniors and disabled.
 Includes home, vehicle and personal loans.